In Advance of Extreme Cold, McKee Administration Reminds Rhode Islanders to Take Health Precautions

 According to the National Weather Service, Rhode Island will experience temperatures and wind chills below freezing Friday, February 3 into Saturday, February 4.
 Extreme cold can cause hypothermia, frostbite, and can contribute to events like household fires and carbon monoxide poisoning.
 The best way to protect your health against extreme cold is to prepare yourself, your home, and your car before extremely cold weather.

-Prepare yourself: --Dress in layers. --Cover exposed skin.
-Wind chills this low may result in frostbite on exposed skin in as few as 15 minutes. --Limit outdoor time. --Add blankets to your home's emergency kit. --Eat frequently.
-Food gives the body energy to produce heat. --Do not drink a lot of alcohol or caffeine.
-Alcohol and caffeine cause your body to lose heat faster. --Check on older family and friends; infants and older adults are more at risk for health problems related to extreme temperature. --Your baby should wear the same layers adults would comfortably wear plus one additional layer.
-Avoid using one big, bulky blanket. --Know the signs and symptoms of hypothermia and frostbite.
+Dress in layers.
+Cover exposed skin.
+Wind chills this low may result in frostbite on exposed skin in as few as 15 minutes.
+Limit outdoor time.
+Add blankets to your home's emergency kit.
+Eat frequently.
+Food gives the body energy to produce heat.
+Do not drink a lot of alcohol or caffeine.
+Alcohol and caffeine cause your body to lose heat faster.
+Check on older family and friends; infants and older adults are more at risk for health problems related to extreme temperature.
+Your baby should wear the same layers adults would comfortably wear plus one additional layer.
+Avoid using one big, bulky blanket.
+Know the signs and symptoms of hypothermia and frostbite.
+Prepare your car:

-Prepare your car: --Keep your gas tank near full to avoid ice in the tank and fuel lines. --Make a winter emergency kit for your car.
-Add extra blankets and a windshield. --Make sure your tires have enough air pressure and that your heater works. --Check your car's antifreeze levels. --Tell your friends and family if you are traveling somewhere.
+Keep your gas tank near full to avoid ice in the tank and fuel lines.
+Make a winter emergency kit for your car.
+Add extra blankets and a windshield.
+Make sure your tires have enough air pressure and that your heater works.
+Check your car's antifreeze levels.
+Tell your friends and family if you are traveling somewhere.
 If you can, bring a mobile phone with you.
+Prepare your pets:

-Prepare your pets: --Limit outdoor time for your pets. --Bring outdoor pets inside.
+Limit outdoor time for your pets.
+Bring outdoor pets inside.
+Prepare your house:

 Signs of hypothermia include shivering; exhaustion; confusion, memory loss, slurred speech; bright red, cold skin in infants, and very low energy in infants.
 If you notice signs of hypothermia, take the person's temperature.
 If their temperature is below 95°F, this is an emergency, and the person should get medical attention immediately.